james-jw/xq-promise/README.md

 If you watch this execute in BaseX you will quickly see its executing much faster, with multiple requests being processed at once.

-On my machine, the first example without ``fork-join`` took roughly on average, 55 seconds.
+On my machine, the first example without ``fork-join`` took on average 55 seconds.
 With ``fork-join`` this time dropped to 6 seconds!

 That is a clear advantage!
-Playing around with ``compute size`` and ``max forks`` I have been able to get this even lower to around 3 seconds on average!
+Playing around with ``compute size`` and ``max forks``, which I will introduce shortly, I have been able to get this even lower, to around 2 seconds!!

 #### Interacting with shared resources
 With any async process comes the possibility of synchronization problems.
 Fortunately, Basex from my observation during this work, appears to be rather thread safe and the promise pattern